The Bells of Notre Dame

 "The Bells of Notre Dame" is a song from the 1996 Disney film The Hunchback of Notre Dame, composed by Alan Menken, with lyrics by Stephen Schwartz.
-It is sung at the beginning of the film by the clown-like gypsy, Clopin.
+It is sung at the beginning of the film by the clown-like gypsy, Clopin, who serves as the narrator of the film.
 It is set mainly in the key of D minor.
 The lyrics of the song bear some similarity to the poem The Bells by Edgar Allan Poe, especially the repetition of the word "bells" during the crescendo.
 The song is reprised at the end of the film.

 The music is based on Prelude in C-sharp minor Op.
 3 No. 2 by Sergei Rachmaninoff, which is sometimes colloquially referred to as "The Bells of Moscow".

 Production

 The origin of this song came with the controversial swap made by Disney executives of Claude Frollo from an Archdeacon to a Minister of Justice.
 One of the side effects of this was that a backstory had to be fabricated to explain what Frollo was doing caring for Quasimodo in the first place.
 The notion that "Frollo is encouraged by the Archdeacon of Notre Dame to raise Quasimodo as his own, to atone for killing the baby's gypsy mother" on the stairs of the church had to be explained in the opening scene of the musical, and that was the catalyst for the song's creation.
 Disney Voice Actors: A Biographical Dictionary explains that "the opening sequence of [the film] was originally all narration and the result was deemed too lifeless so ['The Bells of Notre Dame'] was written".

 Alan Menken said "It's a really rich number and I think it's possibly the best opening number I've ever written for any project".